isomerpages/moe-northshorepri/_departments/CCE/MOE Sexuality Education in Schools.md

 4. 4)Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.

-5)	The subjects that incorporate topics on sexuality include:
+5. 5)The subjects that incorporate topics on sexuality include:
 (a)	Science
 (b)	Character and Citizenship Education (CCE)